 I had been dragging it down a gravel road for a quarter mile.
 It did have some dirt and a few minor scuffs, but I expected to find a big hole in it, and there were no tears at all.
 I can definitely say it’s super sturdy, and it has always kept my belongings dry.

 The Price of “Marchway Waterproof Dry Bag” varies, so check the latest price at

-It has adjustable and padded shoulder straps so you can easily wear it on your kayaking and paddling trips.
+It has padded adjustable double shoulder straps, so you can easily wear it on your kayaking and paddling trips.
 It has a cylindrical shape and stands upright.
 When it comes to kayak dry bags, you have to not only consider the size but how much the bag will weigh when it is full.

 It would be nice if these dry bags had straps to be tied down to the kayak as the large size does sometimes affect the balance.